Yoga For Beginners: Ashtanga Yoga

 At a moment when most of us are amid stress and depression, we need to master the technique of yogic breathing.
 Ashtanga Yoga is not only about performing postures but also about practicing bandhas and pranayamas.

-Because each posture is kept for 5 complete breaths, Ashtanga Yoga helps you establish a deep sense of awareness of your breathing.
+Because each posture is kept for 5 complete breaths, Ashtanga Yoga helps you to establish a deep sense of awareness of your breathing.

 4. Brings Stability and Harmony